Planetbiru/MagicObject/manual/includes/_database-dump.md

 We can dump database to another database type.
 We do not need any database converter.
 Just define the target database type when we dump the database.

+### Database Dump Overview

+1. Dumping Database Structure

+You can dump the structure of a database without needing to connect to a real database.
+Specify the target database type when calling the dump method.

+**Code Example:**

 ```php
 <?php